unnynet/unnynet-docs/docs/data_editor/code_generation.md

 ## How to get an access to the documents
 1. Let's say you have a Template **ItemModel** and several Documents of this Template.
-Use **UnnyNet.Storage.ItemModels** to access the list of those Documents.
+Use **UnnyNet.DataEditor.ItemModels** to access the list of those Documents.
 2. Let's say you have a Template **RecipeModel**, which has a Parameter Item of type **ItemModel**.
 Once you get an instance of that that RecipeModel as **recipeModel**, you can get an access to it's Item as **recipeModel.Item**.
 As simple as that!
-3. If your Template **GameConfig** is a Singleton, you get access to it by writing **UnnyNet.Storage.GameConfig**
+3. If your Template **GameConfig** is a Singleton, you get access to it by writing **UnnyNet.DataEditor.GameConfig**

 ## How to work with the generated code